How We Do It

 Prior to the development and execution of any media plan, we conduct a careful analysis of any press activity on the subject matter-at-hand (i.e., client, product, service and people).

-- Develop a list of local, regional and national publications to target for feature stories on the subject matter
+- Develop a list of local, regional and national publications to target for news and/or feature stories on the subject matter.

 Media Plan